DarbyComputerClub/DarbyComputerClub.github.io/README.md

-This repository will contain the website for the Hilliard Darby Computer Club.
+This repository contains the website for the Hilliard Darby Computer Club.